musimathicslab/MarcoSmilesVR/README.md

 enabling the agent to make informed decisions based on learned optimal actions for each state encountered.

-### Double Deep Q Learning ###
+### Deep Q-Learning (DQN) & Double Deep Q-Learning (Double DQN)
-The _**Double Deep Q Learning**_ is a technique that extends Q-learning to improve stability and effectiveness in learning.
-In short, it employs two neural networks—one to estimate the q-value of the current action and another to estimate the maximum value of the next action.
+_Deep Q-Learning (DQN)_ uses a deep neural network to approximate the Q-function instead of a Q-Table, enabling handling of larger state and action spaces.
+It employs techniques like experience replay and target Q to improve training stability and convergence.
+Experience replay randomly samples past experiences to reduce correlations and enhance effectiveness, while target Q uses two networks, online and target, with the target periodically updated with the weights of the online.

+_Double Q-Learning_ addresses the problem of overestimation bias in Q-learning by using two _Q-functions_ (_or two DNN_) updated with values from each other.
+This approach mitigates overestimation by ensuring each function learns from different sets of experiences. _Double Deep Q-Learning (Double DQN)_ combines _DQN_ and _Double Q-Learning_, utilizing two networks (online and target) to evaluate actions for the next state.
+While similar to DQN, Double DQN selects actions via the online network and evaluates them using the target network, thereby refining the learning process.

+- **DQN.py**: implements  Deep Q-Learning.
-- **DDQN.py**: implements Double Deep Q Learning, utilizing two neural networks to enhance learning effectiveness.
+- **DDQN.py**: implements Double Deep Q Learning.
-- **MSenv**: represents the training environment used within the context of Double Deep Q Learning.
+- **MSenv**: represents the training environment used.
-- **Test_DDQN**: allows for the evaluation of the trained model using Double Deep Q Learning (generates a confusion matrix plot for performance analysis of the model).
+- **Test_DDQN**: allows for the evaluation of the trained model (generates a confusion matrix plot for performance analysis of the model).